kevinyswong/kevinyswong.github.io/index.md

   fully as they approach the college application process, I certainly will.
 Why wouldn't I do as much as I possibly can to help my children reach their potential, to get into the college of their dreams?
-But I am aware of how this process if alien to most American families.
+But I am aware of how this process is alien to most American families.
 So much so that Richard Reeves calls the meritocratic elite "dream hoarders."
 Reeves argues [in his book DREAM HOARDERS] that the entire system is set up such that social mobility remains among a rarified echelon of American society (his cutoff is the top 20 percent,